Registered nurses in state schools

 Who is eligible for the service?

-Eligibility for referral includes students who require a specific health procedure or intervention during school hours; or where the student’s health condition is not easily managed without nursing support.
+Eligibility for referral includes students who require a health support procedure or intervention during school hours; or where the student's health condition is not easily managed without nursing support.

 It is the principal’s decision, after consultation with a parent/s, to determine if a referral for nursing services is required.
 Parents should contact the principal of the school if they have an interest in the services offered in this brochure.